This is just a brief website - primarily for linking to my PhD thesis, and data related to it.

 If you are a researcher and want to look at or use the data from my thesis, or are for some other reason interested in W3(OH) and the maser catalogue, then please click here.

-I was very proud in 2002 when my thesis won the Royal Astronomical Society's Michael Penston Astronomy Prize (links 1 & 2).
+I was very proud in 2002 when my thesis won the Royal Astronomical Society's Michael Penston Astronomy Prize.
 This prize is awarded annually by the RAS "For the best UK PhD thesis in astronomy and astrophysics".
 The prize came with enough cash for me to go on holiday to Australia and New Zealand for 2 weeks! :-)

 Peer reviewed publications of mine in astronomy journals:

 The links above take you to the Blackwell abstract page.
 You will need to log in to get the full article.
-You can also get my latest and full publication list at the wonderful ADS site.
+You can also get my latest and full publication list at the wonderful ADS site, or at Google Scholar.

 After recovering from the shock of using AIPS, I wrote something funny based on the discoveries made in the Bristol Starlink Coffeeroom.You probably wont think it is funny, but then you probably havent used AIPS...